Table of Contents

 Diet and Nutrition

-We recommend feeding the bird high-quality pellets and a diverse range of raw plant-based vegetables, fruits, herbs, grains and essential oils.
+To support your bird’s health, we recommend feeding them high-quality pellets alongside a diverse range of raw, plant-based vegetables, fruits, herbs, grains, and essential oils.
+A nutrient-rich diet can help address many underlying issues that contribute to self-destructive behaviors.

 Thinking about changing your self mutilating bird's diet?
 Join the conversation on Facebook!
-Join the Avian Raw Whole Food Nutritioon Facebook group to learn how to improve your bird's physical and mental health.
+Join the Avian Raw Whole Food Nutrition to learn how to improve your bird's physical and mental health.

 One more way to help your bird feel his best is to make sure he’s getting the 10-12 hours of sleep that he needs every night.
-This is why you should get your bird a sleep cage.
-These are clear, lightweight cages that you can transport to a quiet, dark space so your pet can get the rest they need.
+This is why you should consider getting your bird a sleep cage.

 Hint: Travel bird cages can double as a bird’s sleep cage and a hospital bird cage.